A Stochastic Conceptual Model for the Coupled ENSO and MJO: The coupled MJO-ENSO model

-The coupled ENSO-MJO model comprises an interannual ocean component, two atmospheric components (intraseasonal and interannual), and a decadal variability.
+The coupled ENSO-MJO model comprises an interannual ocean component, an intraseasonal atmosphere component, and a decadal variability.
 ENSO is represented by SST variables in the ocean model, while the MJO is reconstructed from a linear combination of the intraseasonal atmospheric variables.
+Figure~\ref{fig:model_schematic} summarizes the structure of the model and the coupling pathways that link the intraseasonal, interannual, and decadal time scales.
+We use the parameter values given in Table \ref{params}.